Borrower comparing loan interest rates on a laptop with financial documents

 Quick Answer

 The most common mistakes when comparing loan interest rates include focusing on APR alone, ignoring loan term length, and overlooking origination fees.
-As of July 2025, personal loan APRs range from 6.99% to 35.99%, meaning a single comparison error could cost borrowers thousands of dollars over the loan’s life.
+Personal loan APRs range from 6.99% to 35.99%, meaning a single comparison error could cost borrowers thousands of dollars over the loan’s life.

-Comparing loan interest rates sounds straightforward — but most borrowers stop at the advertised number and miss critical cost variables that determine what they actually pay.
-According to the Consumer Financial Protection Bureau, the Annual Percentage Rate (APR) — not the base interest rate — is the legally standardized metric borrowers must use for apples-to-apples loan comparisons.
+Comparing loan interest rates sounds straightforward, but most borrowers stop at the advertised number and miss the cost variables that determine what they actually pay.
+According to the Consumer Financial Protection Bureau, the Annual Percentage Rate (APR), not the base interest rate, is the legally standardized metric borrowers must use for apples-to-apples loan comparisons.

-In a lending market where rates shift quickly with Federal Reserve policy, a flawed comparison process can mean overpaying by hundreds or thousands of dollars.
-Getting this right in July 2025 matters more than ever.
+In a lending market where rates shift with Federal Reserve policy, a flawed comparison process can mean overpaying by hundreds or thousands of dollars.
+The five mistakes below are the ones that consistently catch borrowers off guard, and each one is correctable once you know what to look for.

 Are You Confusing the Interest Rate With the APR?

 For mortgage products specifically, the Loan Estimate form mandated by the CFPB presents both the interest rate and APR side by side, giving borrowers a direct comparison tool.
-Always use this document — not the lender’s marketing materials — as your reference point.
+Use this document as your reference point, not the lender’s marketing materials.

 Key Takeaway: The APR, not the base interest rate, is the correct metric for comparing loan interest rates.
 A loan advertised at 7.99% can carry a materially higher effective cost once fees are included.
 Always request the CFPB-mandated Loan Estimate before making any decision.